denispol/Toutui/README.md

 ```bash
 cargo run --release
 ```
-- If any, others update instructions will be added here
+- If any, others update instructions will be added here.

-*Note: I built this app to learn Rust, and little by little it became a useful project, so I decided to share it with you.
-However, even though I try my best, the code is probably not the most optimized well-structured.*
+Note: I build this app to learn Rust and little by little it became a useful project so I decided to share with you.
+However, even if I try to do my best the code is surely not the most optimzed/structured.